knbknb/awesome-svg/topics/Icons.md

 * [Useiconic](https://useiconic.com/guides/)  - The definitive icon set designed for the modern web.
 The most web-friendly icons around.
 Get started with the Webfont, advance to the Smart SVGs.
 * [VectorLogoZone](https://www.vectorlogo.zone/) - 3,000+ gorgeous SVG logos, perfect for your README or credits page .
 288 stars on GitHub.
 * [SVG Repo](https://www.svgrepo.com/) - 300.000+ SVG Vectors and Icons, collected by bots from various known sources.
 Searchable.
+* [Flags of world countries](https://flagicons.lipis.dev/) - not all of them are accurate

 Libraries